 The Civic Circle also sets itself apart by using the performing arts to bring democracy alive for kids.
 In our after-school programs, students write their own democracy songs and hear from their civically active older peers.
 Our educational videos and performances showcase original songs about the Constitution, voting and public service, and lift up youth voices.

-The Civic Circle has identified seven civic values, or "steps to democracy," that are at the heart of our program:
+The Civic Circle teaches students seven civic skills, or "steps to democracy," that are at the heart of our program: